 Spices have been adding flavor to foods for 6,000 years.
-They fight many ailments, have healing properties.
+They fight many ailments and have healing properties.
 Some of them reduce appetite and have a beneficial effect on metabolism: they are ideal for people on a diet.

-Of course, it’s all about taste – some people like bland dishes, the latter are ready for serious spiciness in order to soothe the receptors with cold water after a meal.
+Of course, it is all about taste – some people like bland dishes, others are ready for serious spiciness in order to soothe the receptors with cold water after a meal.

 The hottest spices in the world and their hotness in units: